 St Paul’s Girls’ School employs over 250 people under the gender pay gap reporting definition and is therefore required to comply with the statutory regulations and publish information about its gender pay gap.
 236 employees were eligible for inclusion in the pay gap data for 5 April 2019.
 The data was calculated in accordance with the statutory guidelines.

 A negative gender pay gap means that women were paid more than men at the reporting date.
 The UK’s overall average gender pay gap is 17.3% in 2019, down from 17.8% in 2018.

 Commentary on the Data

-The mean and median gender pay gaps have increased since the April 2017 report in favour of women.
-Although there are many changes within the staff body and salary levels during the reporting period, a higher retirement rate of male teachers than female during the year is a key contributor to the increase.
+The mean and median gender pay gaps have decreased since the April 2018 report in favour of men.
+Although there are many changes within the staff body and salary levels during the reporting period, a higher number of men joining the school during the year is a key contributor to the increase.
 Retiring teachers are often at the top of the teachers’ pay spine.

 Male 34.5% Female 65.5%